-Provide knowledge about value chain concept and functioning, its components, stages, actors and services.

-- Explain the holistic concepts for the assessment of organic food quality. - Address advanced technologies for organic food processing, post-harvesting and packaging. - Analyse trends and drivers of organic food markets and consumption.
+- Provide knowledge about value chain concept and functioning, its components, stages, actors and services. - Explain the holistic concepts for the assessment of organic food quality. - Address advanced technologies for organic food processing, post-harvesting and packaging. - Analyse trends and drivers of organic food markets and consumption.

-- ✓ Apply the organic food value chain development approach and perform its analysis. - ✓ Understand the values of organic food. - Identified technologies that create additional value and reduce the losses along entire value chain. - ✓ Assess marketing strategy and consumer behavior analysis.
+- ✓ Apply the organic food value chain development approach and perform its analysis. - ✓ Understand the values of organic food. - ✓ Identify technologies that create additional value and reduce the losses along the entire value chain. - Assess the market and analyze consumer behavior.

-UNIT VIII - POLICIES AND LOCAL DEVELOPMENT
+UNIT VIII - POLICIES AND RURAL DEVELOPMENT